 Yep.
 It’s easy to see why the Nuface microcurrent device is so popular.

 It’s one of the few home-use devices that can contour and lift mild to moderate sagging skin.
 It’s also excellent at improving texture, tone and reducing pore size and wrinkles.
-It’s a superb choice to look healthy, fresh and younger.
+It’s one of our favourites and a superb choice to look healthy, fresh and younger.

 Here’s a quick round-up of the pros and cons from this review: